Introduction

 Example instruction:

-Email 1 to this prospect should closely mimic the content, style, tone, and structure of the sample email provided.
 If signals are present for this prospect, integrate the most relevant signal into email 1 in a way that sounds natural and seamlessly fits with the rest of the content in this message in a logical and fluid way.

 AI Summary (Optional Feature)